Medical Records Request & Release Form

 2. Identify who the authorization is for

 Identify the person or organization for which you are authorizing disclosure to, obtaining from or both.
 If you are completing the release to obtain your child’s records for your personal use, please put your name, address and telephone number.

-Please note you can use this same form to request a non-Catalpa healthcare provider to send records to Catalpa.
+Please note: you can use this same form to request a non-Catalpa healthcare provider to send records to Catalpa.

-4. Identify the type of information to be disclosed/accessed
+3. Identify the type of information to be disclosed/accessed

-Please help us identify exactly what type of information you want copied or are otherwise permitting the person you designate access to.
-There are many different forms in a medical record and if we can target specifically what you want, we can avoid unnecessary copies.
+Identify exactly what type of information you want copied or are otherwise permitting the person you designate access to.
+Checking each box grants access to each type of document contained in your/your child’s medical record.

-5. Identify the Purpose of Disclosure
+5. Identify the purpose of disclosure

 Please check the box that most closely identifies the reason you are completing the form.

 Under federal and state law, the authorization form must contain a section addressing your patient rights with regard to the form.
 These rights are found at the bottom of the release form.
 Please review these prior to signing and contact a member of the Medical Records team if you have any questions or concerns regarding these rights.

 8. Signature of the Patient/Patient’s Legal Representative